-The statements of activities report all changes in net assets.
+The statements of activities and changes in net assets report all changes in net assets.
 Operating activities consist of those items attributable to the Foundation's ongoing purpose and the return earned on investments.
-Non-operating activities are limited to resources that generate and other activities considered to be of a more unusual nonrecurring nature.
+Nonoperating activities are limited to resources that generate revenue and other activities considered to be of a more unusual nonrecurring nature.